-Besides, Luang Por also explained about jana or meditative absorption when the Lord Buddha ignored jana and kasina and focused on anapanasatti.
-Luang Por preached for about an hour.
-By the end of his sermon, The Most Venerable PraPimolDham expressed his appreciation that Luang Por gave a good sermon by referring to Pali wordings in the Lord Buddha's discourse, translated, and explained them well.
-Since then, The Most Venerable had invited Luang Por to teach meditation to monks, novice monks, laymen, and laywomen at Wat Mahadhat for several more times.
-(PraDhipParinya (Dhoop Klampasut) had recorded this sermon and published in a book called "Sila Sphere."
+Besides, Luang Por also explained about jana or meditative absorption when the Lord Buddha ignored iana and kasina and focused anapanasatti.
+Luang Por preached for about an By the end of his sermon.
+The Most Venerable PraPimolDham expressed his appreciation that Luang Por gave a good sermon by referring to Pali wordings in the Lord Buddha's discourse, translated, and explained well.
+Since then.
+The Most Venerable had invited Luang Por to teach meditation to monks, novice monks, laymen, and laywomen at Wat Mahadhat for several more times.
+(PraDhipParinya (Dhoop recorded this Klampasut) had sermon published in a book called "Sila Sphere."
 It was first published in 1947 by Mr. Sawad Osatanukroh, the owner of Osothsapha Co., Ltd. On the occasion of Luang Por's 64th birthday anniversary.
 This book is copyrighted by the council of Mahachulalongkorn University.)